mongodb/mongo-java-driver/README.md

 $ ./gradlew check
 ```

-The test suite requires mongod to be running with [`enableTestCommands`](http://docs.mongodb.org/manual/reference/parameters/#param.enableTestCommands).
+The test suite requires mongod to be running with [`enableTestCommands`](http://docs.mongodb.org/manual/reference/parameters/#param.enableTestCommands), which may be set with the `--setParameter enableTestCommands=1`
+command-line parameter.

 ### Build status: